A Decomposition Theorem for Unitary Group Representations on Kaplansky-Hilbert Modules and the Furstenberg-Zimmer Structure Theorem: Extensions of Measure-Preserving Systems

 \noi An {\emdf inductive limit} of such an inductive system is a measure-preserving system $(\uX;T)$ together with extensions $J_\alpha \colon (\uX_\alpha;T_\alpha) \to (\uX;T)$ such that $J_\alpha = J_\beta J_\alpha^\beta$ for $\alpha \leq \beta$ and with the following universal property: \begin{itemize} \item Whenever $(\uY;S)$ is a measure-preserving system and $I_\alpha \colon (\uX_\alpha;T_\alpha) \to (\uY;S)$ are extensions with $I_\alpha = I_\beta J_\alpha^\beta$ for $\alpha \leq \beta$, then there is a unique extension $J \colon (\uX;T) \to (\uY;S)$ such that for each $\alpha$ the diagram

 is commutative. \end{itemize} In this case, we write

-\end{definition} By \cite[Thm.~ 13.38]{EFHN2015} (which readily extends to the case of arbitrary group actions), every inductive system has an inductive limit.
-Moreover, by the universal property, an inductive limit is unique up to canonical isomorphy.
+\end{definition} By \cite[Thm.~13.38]{EFHN2015} (which readily extends to the case of arbitrary group actions), every inductive system has an inductive limit.
+Moreover, by the universal property, an inductive limit is unique up to a natural isomorphism.